nwesterhausen/dwarf-tales/docs/ushuldakon/ulingbomrek/embark.md

-## Site

-## Fortress

-Iklistbomrek, Whisperwhips

-## Government

-Ulingbomrek, The Crazed Whip

-## Symbol
+## The Embark

-Gósmerlam, The Umbral Stones
+Seven dwarves from the mountainhomes of The Lustrous Lens form Ulingbomrek and head out to sitename to raise a fortress Iklistbomrek.

+On their banner is Gósmerlam, a symbol depicting the construction of a mighty fortress through teamwork.
+Specifically it shows the entryway to the fortress and the stones being used to construct it.

-- is an image of stones, two dwarves and a mountain.
+    an image of stones, two dwarves and a mountain.
     The two dwarves are raising the mountain.
 The two dwarves are surrounded by the stones.

-## Supplies
+### Supplies

 We bring with us a couple picks, a couple axes, a spear, a few quivers, an iron anvil, some barrels of mixed drinks,some barrels of mixed meat foods, some barrels of vegetables, a few bags of seeds, a few lengths of rope, some cloth and thread, and 11 sand bags.

-### Live Stock
+#### Live Stock

 The animals we're bringing were selected by Id: